Bird fact sheets | Field of Mars EEC

 Nectar feeders

 These birds visit flowers to feed on nectar.
-Some help move pollen between flowers as they feed.
+As they move between flowers, some help transfer pollen and support plant reproduction.

 An illustration of an eastern spinebill.